 Recommended: 10 Credit Card Rules You Should Know

 Similarly, paying off a loan might have a slight negative effect on your credit score because it can reduce your credit history and credit mix.
-That said, it could also have a positive effect on your record if it reduced your credit utilization rate.
+That said, it could also have a positive effect on your record if it reduces your credit utilization rate.

-Multiple Lines of Credit Opened or Applied for
+Multiple Lines of Credit Opened or Applied For

-Mistake on Your Credit Report
+Mistakes on Your Credit Report

 Mistakes on your credit report can lead to a lower score.
 That’s why it’s important that you monitor your credit report regularly and report errors to the credit reporting bureaus as soon as possible.
 You can request a free credit report from each of the credit reporting bureaus — TransUnion, Equifax, and Experian — once a year.